What aspirations, wishes, outvie thine and ours O soul?

-Give me to sing the songs of the great idea, aspirations toward the far ideal,
+Give me to sing the songs of the great idea, aspirations toward the far ideal—

-Persons not so very plenty, yet some few certainly of them running over the surface and area of humanity, in all ages, all times, all lands,
+Yet some few certainly of them running over the surface and area of humanity, in all ages, all times, all lands,

 The few, very choice, taciturn, whom fate can never surprise nor death dismay.

-As if, indeed, under the screams of passion, the groans of the suffering, the parching of struggles of money and politics, and all hell’s heat and noise and competition above and around, should come melting down from the mountains—from sources of unpolluted snows, far up there in God’s hidden, untrodden recesses, and so rippling along among us low in the ground, at men’s very feet—a curious little brook of clear and cool, and ever-healthy, ever-living water—enough to irrigate the soil, maintaining freshness.
+This sort of nature of persons I have compared to little rills of water, flowing fresh, from perennial springs, as if, indeed—under the screams of passion, the groans of the suffering, the parching of struggles of money and politics, and all hell’s heat and noise and competition above and around—should come melting down from the mountains—from sources of unpolluted snows, far up there in God’s hidden, untrodden recesses, and so rippling along among us low in the ground, at men’s very feet—a curious little brook of clear and cool, and ever-healthy, ever-living water—enough to irrigate the soil, maintaining freshness.

 His shape arises,

-We descry a well-begotten selfhood, built of the common stock,
+We descry a well-begotten selfhood,

 In youth, fresh, ardent, emotional, aspiring, full of adventure,